Skip to main content

 What we do NOT store: Full card numbers, customer names, email addresses, billing addresses, or any data beyond what is needed for chargeback defense.

-Device fingerprints are stored as SHA-256 hashes.
-The raw browser signals (canvas, WebGL, fonts) are not stored — only the hash for matching purposes.
+Device fingerprints are stored as a non-reversible hash, never the raw browser signals (canvas, WebGL, fonts) — only the hash, for matching purposes.

 For full details, see our Privacy Policy.